 When you connect your applications and create your collections, you can choose how Onna collects and stores your data.
 Onna supports three default sync modes.
-You can find more information by visiting our articles on how to connect specific applications.

 In this article, aside from the explanation of the various sync modes, you can find clarification about the difference between versioning and archiving, an explanation of how sync ranges affect the data synced in your collection for a more visual breakdown of all the information.